About the Data Science Course

 By the end of the course, students of all levels will:

-- Understand how to interpret data and data visualizations, and use python and jupyter notebooks to work with data tables and to produce data visualizations
+- Understand how to interpret data and data visualizations, and use Python and Jupyter notebooks to work with data tables and to produce data visualizations

 - Understand what mathematical models are, how data are used to build, assess, and validate models, and how models are used to make predictions